 One bottle of water takes 3-7 litres of water and one litre of oil to produce.
 We have installed a water hydration station and are encouraging guests to bring their own water bottle to refill.
 For those guests who would like to purchase water, water is available that is packaged in a paper-based bottle with a plant-based cap.

 Takeaway Coffee Cups

 Most takeaway coffee cups have a thin plastic lining hidden in their paper walls, which prevents them from being recycled.
-Reef HQ no longer stocks takeaway coffee cups.
-Instead, guests are encouraged to bring their own whereby they receive a discount, or to enjoy their coffee in the cafe.

 Where single-use takeaway packaging is needed, we use Biopak products, which are a sustainable alternative to conventional items.
 Sugarcane BioPlates are made from reclaimed and rapidly renewable sugarcane pulp and are certified home compostable.
 Sugarcane BioBowls are home compostable and certified carbon neutral.
 BioCups are made from plants and are commercially compostable.

 Reef In-Store are implementing a merchandising strategy, which includes:

 - Stocking products that support a plastic-free lifestyle: